 Someone else may change / add / delete / move what you've added into the board.
 That is the nature of interconnected, public spaces.

-This is a publicly shared link though I have added the password "toucHINGintogETHER!?" so that there's a step of intentionality with entering the space.
+This is a publicly shared link though I added the password "toucHINGintogETHER!?" so that there was a step of intentionality with entering the space.

 Holding Space with Intention and Flexibility